Legal in Most States

 Most Americans don’t live in a state where real-money online casinos are legal.
 These platforms require full gambling licenses and are fenced to specific states like New Jersey, Michigan, and Pennsylvania.
 Access is restricted using geolocation, and players must verify their identity before making deposits or cashing out.
 Everything from the games offered to the payment methods used is regulated.

 Sweepstakes casinos take a different route.
 They don’t require gambling licenses because they aren’t technically gambling sites.
-Players use virtual currencies—some for entertainment (Gold Coins) and others for potential redemption (Sweeps Coins).
+Players use virtual currencies: some for entertainment (Gold Coins) and others for potential redemption (Sweeps Coins).
 As long as players can participate without paying, these platforms remain legal under sweepstakes laws.
 That’s why you’ll find them operating in nearly every state, aside from a few like Washington and Idaho where the model has been directly challenged.
+Sweepstakes sportsbooks or social sportsbooks also function under this model.

-Then there are social casinos—apps and websites that offer casino-style games purely for fun.
+Then there are social casinos.
+They are apps and websites that offer casino-style games purely for fun.
 Nothing players earn or win can be turned into cash or prizes.
 Because no value is exchanged or at risk, they aren’t subject to gambling rules at all.
-Some sweepstakes casinos operate in states where they’d normally be restricted or banned by simply cutting the currency that can be redeemed from their offer—effectively operating as social casinos.
+Some sweepstakes casinos operate in states where they’d normally be restricted or banned by simply cutting the currency that can be redeemed from their offer, effectively operating as social casinos.

 What It Means for Players